-Comparing the Efficacy of Anti Secretory and Oral Immunoglobulins Reducing the Episodes of Diarrhea in Children; A Randomized Controlled Trial
+Comparing the Efficacy of Anti-Secretory and Oral Immunoglobulins in Reducing the Duration of Diarrhea Episodes in Children; A Randomized Controlled Trial

 Authors